DocNow/twarc-csv/README.md

                                   dataset of users as opposed to tweets.
                                   Default: no

-  --input-columns TEXT            Manually specify input columns.
+  --extra-input-columns TEXT      Manually specify extra input columns.
 Comma
                                   separated string.
 Default is blank, no extra input columns